WilliamAalund/TAGD-Game-Jam-Fall-2024/Game/Documentation/General.md

 			Levels
 			Scripts
 			Tests
+				Audio
+				Pathfinding
+				Player
+				Visuals
 			Tools
 			UI
+		Documentation
 		Plugins
 		Resources

 ### Overview
 ## Directories

+# Code
+This directory is where the bulk of the project will be located.
+It contains scripts, entities, scenes,

 # Documentation
 This will be where information about implementation details will be.